 Flakey layered flatbread which melts in your mouth.
 It is a common dish in the South Indian Expatriate community.
 Usually served with curry and/or kebab.

-Doughnut-like dumplings which are some of the sweetest things you will ever eat.
+doughnut-like dumplings which are some of the sweetest things you will ever eat.
 It is a typical Saudi street food item.
-The crunchy outer layer and soft insides, it is a hot commodity during the month of Ramadan.
+With the crunchy outer layer and soft insides, it is a hot commodity during the month of Ramadan.

 This delicious frozen dessert is the favorite street food of the Pakistani and Indian community living in the Kingdom.
 It can be found easily in any neighborhood with a majority of either community.